opensourcerouting/AFI/README.md

-##### Note: Use of this software is governed by an Apache 2.0 license, and can be found above in the “LICENSE” file.
+##### Note: Use of this software is governed by an Apache 2.0 license, and can be found in the “LICENSE” file.

 AFI (Advanced Forwarding Interface)
 ===================================
 Packet forwarding, at its core, is a sequence of operations executed by a packet forwarding engine (PFE).
 The packet forwarding engine, when given an input packet, performs this sequence of operations on the packet.
 Each of these operations can be represented by a node in a graph of potential packet forwarding operations.
-When packet is given to packet forwarding engine, it executes the operations in the graph that match the packet.
-Advanced Forwarding Interface (AFI) provides third party developers with ability to control and manage a section of forwarding path graph.
+When a packet is given to packet forwarding engine, it executes the operations in the graph that match the packet.
+AFI provides third party developers with the ability to control and manage a section of forwarding path graph.

 AFI views a forwarding path as a collection of connected nodes in a hybrid graph.
 AFI provides clients with the ability to program a section of the forwarding path via a small virtual container called a sandbox.
 Using AFI APIs, AFI client can create and manage forwarding paths inside a forwarding sandbox.